Muscular Endurance: Definition and Exercises for Sport

 Things to consider:

-- Firstly, think about what muscles require muscular endurance when you compete.
+- First, think about what are the primary muscles used when you exercise.

-- Should you be working a specific muscle in isolation?
-Or, targeting a group of muscles?
+- Second, should you exercise a specific muscle in isolation?
+Or targeting a group of muscles.

 How many repetitions?